Why key voters & businesses support fair rules and strong public protections

 We are working to promote a future where sensible, properly-enforced protections are the framework for running our economy – where the food we eat and the things we buy are safe, where the natural environment is protected, and where our rights at work are guaranteed.

-Our focus groups in key constituencies that will decide the outcome of the next election found no appetite for a watering down of regulation which voters agree creates a fair and functional society.
+Our focus groups in key marginal constituencies found no appetite for a watering down of regulation, which voters agree creates a fair and functional society.

 Deregulation enjoys little support amongst key voters